alltestgreen/scrypto-examples/README.md

-# Scrypto Examples
+# scrypto-challenges

-This repository hosts all the official Scrypto examples.
+Compete with other Scrypto devs and claim your place among the Scrypto champions